mongodb/laravel-mongodb/README.md

     // or
     $user->books()->destroy($book);

-If you want to add or remove embedded documents, without persistence, you can use the `associate` and `dissociate` methods.
-To write the changes to the database, simply save the parent object:
+If you want to add or remove an embedded model, without touching the database, you can use the `associate` and `dissociate` methods.
+To eventually write the changes to the database, save the parent object:

     $user->books()->associate($book);

     $user->save();

-Again, you may override the conventional local key by passing a second argument to the embedsMany method:
+Like other relations, embedsMany assumes the local key of the relationship based on the model name.
+You can override the default local key by passing a second argument to the embedsMany method:

     return $this->embedsMany('Book', 'local_key');

 Embedded relations will return a Collection of embedded items instead of a query builder.
-To simulate a more query-like behavior, embedded relations return a modified version of the Collection class with support for the following operations: `where($key, $operator, $value)` and `orderBy($key, $direction)`.
-This allows you to do query the collection results like this:
+To allow a more query-like behavior, embedded relations will return a modified version of the Collection class with support for the following operations:

+ - where($key, $operator, $value)
+ - orderBy($key, $direction)

+This allows you to execute simple queries on the collection results:

     $books = $user->books()->where('rating', '>', 5)->orderBy('title')->get();

+**Note:** Because embedded models are not stored in a separate collection, you can not query all of embedded models.
+You will always have to access them through the parent model.

 ### EmbedsOne Relations

-There is also an EmbedsOne relation, which works similar to the EmbedsMany relation, but only stores one embedded model.
+The embedsOne relation is similar to the EmbedsMany relation, but only embeds a single model.

     use Jenssegers\Mongodb\Model as Eloquent;